‘Top 3’ CFD Trading Strategies

 1. A Hedging Strategy

-This is the lowest risk profile strategy, as by definition ,it is designed to completely remove risk.
+This is the lowest risk profile strategy, as by definition, it is designed to completely remove risk.
 When people hear the term ‘hedging’ they immediately switch off.
 “That’s some financial jargon i’ll never understand, why should I bother learning about it now?”
 Does this sound familiar?
 Hedging is not a difficult concept to understand at all.
 Think of it simply as an insurance policy.
 When someone is looking to hedge all they are doing in practice is protecting themselves against a negative event.
-This doesn’t stop a bad event from occurring, it just minimises your risk of loss or damage should that circumstance eventuate.
+This doesn’t stop a bad event from occurring, it just minimises your risk of loss as a froex trader or damage should that circumstance eventuate.

 In the world of finance traders, fund managers, banks and large financial corporations use hedging strategies to minimise their exposure to risks such as market risk and investment risk.
 What they do is essentially offset the chance of losses arising when markets move in the opposite direction to their predictions.
 To counter this, they take up a position in a secondary market that is the direct opposite to that of their positions in the primary market, limiting their losses.
 Financial markets can become highly volatile and traders, especially in FX or CFDs markets always look to protect their holdings from devastating movements in price.
 Perhaps the most common of CFD trading strategies is that of hedging.
 This is used to prevent future losses and balancing asset exposure.
 As mentioned above, hedging CFD trading strategies are enacted when opposite positions in associated markets are taken up.
 They are more directly set up when buying and selling the same instrument too.

 When Would I Use This CFD Trading Strategy?